Cal Raleigh Player Props: Mariners vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 13th in MLB with a collective nine strikeouts per nine innings.
+- The pitching staff for the Cardinals has a collective nine K/9, which ranks 12th in MLB.

-- The Cardinals' 4.70 team ERA ranks 19th among all league pitching staffs.
+- The Cardinals have the 20th-ranked team ERA across all MLB pitching staffs (4.74).

-- Cardinals pitchers combine to rank 17th in baseball in home runs surrendered (23 total, 1.2 per game).
+- Cardinals pitchers combine to allow 25 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- Mikolas gets the start for the Cardinals, his fifth of the season.
-He is 0-1 with an 8.10 ERA and 19 strikeouts in 20 2/3 innings pitched.
+- The Cardinals are sending Flaherty (1-2) out for his fifth start of the season.
+He is 1-2 with a 2.95 ERA and 17 strikeouts through 21 1/3 innings pitched.

-- The righty's most recent time out was on Sunday against the Pittsburgh Pirates, when he tossed 5 2/3 innings, surrendering two earned runs while giving up seven hits.
+- His most recent appearance was on Monday against the Arizona Diamondbacks, when the right-hander threw six innings, surrendering four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.